esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab_2.md

 Once deployed, you will be able to switch on the green light using the button.

+> You can import built flows like [this one](!./flows/ex1.json) from the clipboard using the Menu > Import > Clipboard

 ### Use the temperature in the workflow

 Now we will use the temperature sensor to change the LED state.
 Add a *Grove Temperature* node, a *function* node and a *debug* node as well, so we can see the temperatures in the debug tab.